gu-gridh/Omeka-S-module-AdvancedResourceTemplate/README.md

 exists when the data type is a resource.

 Some basic placeholders can be used with json dot notation and basic twig-like commands.
-The format is the same than the auto-filling (see below).  and will be improved with the [Bulk Import] in a future release.
+The format is the same than the auto-filling (see below).
+A future release will integrate the improvements made for the module [Bulk Import].

 #### Template level